 Alison Statton & Spike \ Biography

-Finally the five songs were released as the ep Weekend In Wales in 1993, credited to Alison Statton and Spike.
+The five songs were eventually released as the EP Weekend In Wales in 1993, credited to Alison Statton and Spike.
 Reviewing it in CMJ Music Monthly, Steve Burt noted: "the EP combines Matisse-style sketchiness with swaying nods to pre-rock pop; the title suggests that Alison and Spike are trying to pick up where Weekend left off.
 But the new stuff is more focused; there is a spare sureness to the riffing on A Greater Notion that Weekend never reached.
 The vocals hold a new and careful self-confidence; she is picking her way across a long line of slick rocks at high tide, but she knows she can do it."